rsksmart/devportal-1.0/rif/scheduler/contracts.md

 batchSchedule(bytes[] calldata data) external payable
 ```

-This function receives an array of ABI encoded transactions to be executed and the total rBTC required by them, if necessary.
+This function receives an array of ABI encoded transactions to be executed and the total RBTC required by them, if necessary.
 Each element of the transaction array should be encoded as follows:

 ```js